What: Understand the basics of building a website.

 Why: To save you time and money – i.e., so you won’t purchase more than you need OR try to save money and end up creating something you will not be able to use anyway.

-Example: I built this website www.smallbusinesslift.com myself for $0 upfront (2016) and it costs me <$200 per year to keep and maintain.
-I took an hour and set up a generic one page website here that costs me <$20 per year to maintain.
-I had www.miyim.com built for $2.5K+ upfront (2016) and pay a few hundred dollars monthly to maintain it.
+Example: Before I built this current WordPress website, I operated for 2 years with this initial website www.lift-sme.com I built myself for $0 upfront (2016) and <$200 per year to keep and maintain it.
+I had www.miyim.com built for $2.5K+ upfront (2016) and used to paid just a few hundred dollars monthly to maintain it (until we decided to manage it ourselves).

 There are two basic steps :